mydobie/featureFlags/CONTRIBUTING.md

 ### SCSS

 Custom CSS should not be used in this application.
-Instead, Boostrap classes should be used.
+Instead, Bootstrap classes should be used.

-### Do not override linting
+### Do not override linting or TypeScript rules

-Overriding linting rules should be kept to an absolute minimum.
-Under normal coding situations there isn't a need to make exceptions to the linting rules.
+Overriding linting or TypeScript rules should be kept to an absolute minimum.
+Under normal coding situations there isn't a need to make exceptions to the rules.
 If you find yourself doing this, please reconsider what you are doing.
-All linting overriding statements should be reviewed and approved by the team after careful review
+All override statements will be reviewed as part of the pull request process.

 ### Use native Javascript array methods instead of loops